top of page

 A novel in progress

-Protectors of the Second Genesis: Unlocking the Inheritance unfolds in the same fractured world as the previous books, now under full authoritarian control, where humanity’s evolutionary divide has escalated into open repression, civil unrest, and the looming threat of war.
+Protectors of the Second Genesis: Unlocking the Inheritance unfolds in the same fractured world as the preceding books, where economic strain, resistance to authoritarian control, and humanity’s evolutionary divide now converge into repression, escalating civil unrest, and the mounting threat of war.
+As mechanized cognition becomes the dominant paradigm, non-mechanized human becoming is treated as a threat—and suppressed.

-The novel opens in London, where Dr. Nyla Sanyasi, a pioneering molecular biologist and founder of the controversial Simjee Laboratory, delivers a rare public address on the nature of conscious evolution.
-She presents data suggesting that noncoding DNA contains previously unexpressed genetic architectures capable of supporting the emergence of functional properties in human cognition and perception—effects that appear to follow discernible, replicable patterns.
+The novel opens in London, where Dr. Nyla Sanyasi, a pioneering molecular biologist and founder of the controversial Simjee Laboratory, delivers a rare public address on conscious evolution.
+Drawing on decades of restricted research, Nyla presents evidence that noncoding DNA contains latent architectures capable of supporting emergent capacities in human perception and cognition—capacities that appear to follow discernible patterns, yet resist technological replication.
 The address ignites both fascination and alarm, as her findings suggest a form of human development that cannot be licensed, implanted, or centrally regulated.

-Beyond the lab, Santi Abrantes—Nyla’s most brilliant and least compromising collaborator—has reached an unforgiving conclusion: no institution, no collective, and no emerging class of the activated can be trusted not to corrupt what is still worth preserving of the human lineage.
+Working alongside Nyla, Santi Abrantes—Nyla’s most brilliant and uncompromising collaborator—has reached an unforgiving conviction: no institution, collective, or emergent class of the activated can be trusted not to corrupt what is still worth preserving of the human lineage.
 Protection will require its extraction into an autonomous molecular structure placed beyond consent, governance, and interference, designed to outlast the world that made it.

-As unrest intensifies in London, the story follows Winna and Estefania, two of Nyla’s gifted students at Imperial College, balancing academic life, algorithmically curated identities, romantic entanglements, and Nyla’s initiatory instruction.
-With surveillance tightening, Nyla withdraws from the city and continues toward the Amazon, where growing communities of activating individuals are converging.
-In time, they confront mechanized forces deployed to enforce evolutionary compliance.
+As unrest intensifies across the city, the story follows Winna and Estefanía, two of Nyla’s gifted students at Imperial College, as they navigate academic life, algorithmically curated identities, romantic entanglements, and the early stages of activation under Nyla’s guidance.
+With surveillance tightening, Nyla withdraws from London, moving toward remote territories where communities of individuals undergoing similar changes are beginning to gather—places where older forms of knowledge persist alongside ongoing transformations.

 Artifact: Lullabies from the Abyss